 Then when the parents say I didn't know that you can show then they signed a paper that they did.

-7. Use the internet - So many providers do not use the internet which I thinks the best resourse.
-Join Yahoo Groups for childcare - curriculum - actvities its the best thing you can do for yourself.
+7. Use the internet - So many providers do not use the internet which I think is the best resource.
+Join Yahoo Groups for childcare - curriculum - activities its the best thing you can do for yourself.

 Where would you like to go now?